 Admission requirements to the master of arts in educational leadership (MAEL) are intended to help you meet the Illinois state requirements for the principal or teacher leader endorsement on your educator’s license upon completion of your program.
-This cohort program starts with a new group of students each fall; you should begin your application process well in advance of the term in which you wish to begin classes.

 Two-Phase Admission Process